multiprocessio/react-transformer-benchmarks/README.md

 ```bash
 $ sqlite3 bench.db 'SELECT name, size, AVG(time) FROM results GROUP BY name, size ORDER BY (AVG time) DESC'
 ```

+## Debugging

+Output for all runs is redirected to `./runlog` in the root of this repo.
+You can `tail -f ./runlog` to follow all tests as they are run and see error output if something fails.